 After the recent incident on Isle Beck members are reminded to remain vigilant and to report any further pollution via the EA Emergency Incident Freephone number: 0800 80 70 60.

 Otters are now in residence on several of our waters.
 Reports and complaints have been received from several members so the committee is fully aware but legally there is little that we can do to resolve this.

-Please note: It is illegal to remove Signal Crayfish without a licence from the Environment Agency.
-One of our members has tried to obtain such a licence but unfortunately it has proved to be very difficult and he has been refused.
-Our focus now has to be the prevention of their spread.
-Members are reminded that they should each be responsible for their own basic 'Bio Security' measures.
+There has been a big increase in the number of sightings of Signal Crayfish in the Isle Beck system.
+Unfortunately there is little that that we can do to tackle this infestation.
+Our focus as a club now has to be the prevention of their spread.
+Members are very strongly reminded that they should each be responsible for their own basic 'Bio Security' measures.
 After fishing, always thoroughly dry out all of your clothing and fishing tackle, especially your nets, before fishing again.

 If you are unsure what a signal crayfish looks like or want any more information then please visit the Signal Crayfish page.
 Please note: It is illegal to remove Signal Crayfish without a licence from the Environment Agency.
 One of our members has tried to obtain such a licence but unfortunately it has proven to be very difficult and he has been refused a licence.